-In up to ten out of a total of one hundred thousand patients, myocarditis develops after mRNA vaccination against Corona.
-Younger male patients in particular are affected by this rare side effect.
-Unlike the much more common myocarditis following covid 19 infection, the disease is usually very mild after vaccination.
+Myocarditis develops in up to ten out of every one hundred thousand patients after mRNA vaccination against Corona.
+In particular younger male patients are affected by this rare side effect.
+Unlike the much more common myocarditis following covid 19 infection, the disease after vaccination is usually very mild.
 But what exactly is the trigger?
 An international team of researchers led by hematologist and cancer specialist Lorenz Thurner from Saarland University Hospital has discovered a mechanism behind this in their research.

 Various meta-studies had shown that mainly male patients between 14 and 30 years of age developed myocarditis after mRNA vaccination, typically after the second vaccine dose.
-Researchers also found an auto-antibody in the blood when studying children and adolescents who were severely ill with PIMS, also called multisystemic inflammatory syndrome (MIS-C), or had a severe Covid19 course after a Covid19 challenge.
+Researchers also found an auto-antibody in the blood of children and adolescents who were severely ill with PIMS, also called multisystemic inflammatory syndrome (MIS-C), or had a severe course of Covid 19.

 Eliminating a Key Antagonist